saulius-lipkevicius/Transformed_GA/README.md

 <!-- ABOUT THE PROJECT -->
 ## Motivation

 This transformer-based neural network software is the ELBALite extension that speedup kinetic aptamer evaluation by 20 times and enables quick iterative inference on sequences.
-In consequence, genetic algorithm (GA) can be introduced to help out TEA to generate TOP aptamers for target protein also worth mentioning, models key property of transfer learning can be employed to fine-tune (re-train) it for any target protein of interest without need of expensive GPUs.
+In consequence, genetic algorithm (GA) can be introduced to help out TEA to generate TOP aptamers for target protein also worth mentioning, models key property of transfer learning can be employed to fine-tune (re-train) it for any target proteins of interest without need of expensive GPUs.
 To add up, many transformer-based models could fit this task, however Albert model was chosen because of its state of the Art performance with fewer parameters (11M) than threshold BERT model (110M), which takes ~10 times less time to train, fine-tune or inference, saving days of expensive GPU runtime.
 Working with massive datasets like our time is the crucial reasoning.

 ### Model Dataflow